Alfeandra Dewangga

-Alfeandra Dewangga Santosa (born 28 June 2001) is an Indonesian professional footballer playing for Super League club Persib Bandung.
+Alfeandra Dewangga Santosa (born 28 June 2001) is an Indonesian professional footballer for Super League club Arema.
 His main position is a defensive midfielder, he can also play as a centre-back or left-back.

 Club career

 PSIS Semarang

 Dewangga made his first-team debut on 7 March 2020 as a substitute in a match against Persela Lamongan at the Surajaya Stadium, Lamongan.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Dewangga made his debut of the new league season match against Persela Lamongan on 4 September 2021 as a substitute for Rio Saputro in the 46th minute.
 Dewangga scored his first league goal from a free-kick in injury time 93rd minute, against Bhayangkara on 12 March 2022.

 On 29 March 2023, he scored his first goal of the 2022–23 season, scoring in a 1–2 lose over Persebaya Surabaya at the Jatidiri Stadium.